 Bikaner – and the second word that pops up with it is Bhujia.
 I never thought of Bikaner as anything more than a desert town.
-Of course, like any other Rajasthan city, it would have some heritage Havelis, some stories.
-On my Bikaner trip, day 1 Junagarh fort impressed me – it is arguably the best-maintained fort in India.
-The second day, when I was expecting nothing, I was taken on this Merchant Trail through the old Bikaner Havelis by my hosts Narendra Bhawan.
-What I was expecting was a walk through some dusty markets and some heritage here and there.
+Of course, like any other Rajasthan city, it would have some heritage Havelis and some stories.
+On this trip, day 1 Junagarh fort impressed me – it is arguably the best-maintained fort in India.
+On the second day, when I was expecting nothing, I was taken on this Merchant Trail through the old Bikaner Havelis by my host Narendra Bhawan.

 We moved into the street closer to these tall narrow Havelis.
-Sun and shade played with the facades of these Havelis of rich merchants and added a sense of playfulness to them.
+Sun and shade played with the facades of these houses of rich merchants and added a sense of playfulness to them.
 After soaking in the ambiance all around me, I started looking at the intricate details on these facades.

 Architectural elements of Bikaner Havelis

 Chhajjas, Jharokhas & Jaalis

 The facades are made up of three primary elements that you must notice:

 These are overhanging parts of the facade, usually carved or sculpted.
 The Chajjas are an integral part of North Indian architecture.
 They add ornamental value to the facade while also providing a 3rd dimension to an otherwise 2-dimensional wall.

 These are ornate hanging windows – literally a window meant for looking out.
 This is a quintessential Rajasthani element.
 You can see women in colorful Odhnis looking out, with Jharokha acting like a perfect frame.
 Your camera would love that frame.